khulnasoft/HandPickr/storage/kv-redis-sveltekit/README.md

 npx degit@latest https://github.com/khulnasoft/examples/storage/kv-redis-sveltekit my-project
 ```

 Once you've created the project and installed dependencies with `pnpm install`, copy the `.env.example` file in this directory to `.env.local` (which will be ignored by Git).
-Then open `.env.local` and set the environment variables to match the ones in your Vercel Storage Dashboard.
+Then open `.env.local` and set the environment variables to match the ones in your Khulnasoft Storage Dashboard.

-Alternatively, if you have setup a project already and you have installed the Vercel CLI, you can also pull the environment variables using the following command:
+Alternatively, if you have setup a project already and you have installed the Khulnasoft CLI, you can also pull the environment variables using the following command:

 ```bash
 vercel env pull .env.local